kent-map/chirpy/_posts/2023-10-24-20c-johnson-biography.md

 ---
 title: "Amy Johnson"
-description: "Amy Johnson’s record-breaking aviation career made her a global celebrity and a powerful symbol of women’s independence in engineering and flight during the interwar years.
-Her final Air Transport Auxiliary ferry flight ended in a fatal crash in the Thames Estuary, linked in RAF records and commemoration to Herne Bay, Kent, where uncertainty about the cause of the disaster still shapes her public memory."
+description: "Amy Johnson was the first woman to fly solo from England to Australia in 1930, becoming  an international celebrity.
+In 1941 she was killed when her plane crashed in Herne Bay, but the exact cause of the accident has never been established."
 author: Jane Delamaine
 date: 2023-10-24
 categories: [ 20c ]